 Staff finds that the proposed zoning change meets the guidelines of the Comprehensive Plan.
+Staff finds that Variance #1 is not adequately justified and does not meet the standard of review.
+Variance #2 is adequately justified and meets the standard of review.
 The waivers are adequately justified and meets the standard of review.
-The parking waiver meets the standard of review.
-The site plan meets the requirements of the Land Development Code with the exception of the requested waivers, and generally meets the guidelines of the Comprehensive Plan.
+The standard of review.
+The site plan meets the requirements of the Land Development Code with the exception of the requested variances and waivers, and generally meets the guidelines of the Comprehensive Plan.